open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:

-- the cross-cutting concern value to be injected, such as `SpanContext` or `DistributedContext`.
+- A `Context`.
+The Propagator MUST retrieve the appropriate value from the `Context` first, such as `SpanContext`, `CorrelationContext` or another cross-cutting concern context.
+For languages supporting current `Context` state, this argument is OPTIONAL, defaulting to the current `Context` instance.
 - the carrier that holds propagation fields.
 For example, an outgoing message or http request.
 - the `Setter` invoked for each propagation key to add or remove.